ballerina-platform/ballerina-spec/stdlib/proposals/ai/evaluation_for_ai_agents_in_ballerina.md

 * Support a dedicated directory for storing evaluation reports by using `bal test --test-report --test-report-dir evaluation`.
 This places all generated reports inside an `evaluation` folder, allowing teams to version and track them through source control.
 * Produce a new report file for every test execution that includes a timestamp in its name.
 This ensures older reports remain intact, making it possible to review historical data and understand how performance changes across versions.
-* Include the input values passed to tests through the `dataProvider` field in the annotations.
-Recording this information makes each report self-contained so developers can fully understand what was evaluated without checking the test sources.
+* If a data provider is configured for the evaluation test, include the input values passed to the tests through the data provider.
+Recording this information makes each report self-contained, allowing developers to fully understand what was evaluated without checking the test sources.
+If no data provider is configured, the generated report should not include any inputs and should explicitly state that no data provider is configured for that evaluation test.

 With these additions, the Ballerina Test framework can serve both immediate regression checks and longer term evaluation tracking.